Category archives: Movies

 I’m a big fan of Nicole Holofcener’s work.
 Please Give and Friends With Kids are both enjoyable films, with the latter being the only tolerable Jennifer Aniston role I’ve ever seen.
 She’s also directed some of my favourite episodes of Parks & Recreation… continue reading »

 It shouldn’t be a surprise at this point that my tastes rarely line up with the Oscars.
-I wasn’t offended last year when The King’s Speech won everything, but I was still disappointed that Black Swan was more or less shut out.
+I wasn’t offended last year when The King’s Speech won everything, but I was still disappointed that Black Swan was shut out aside from Natalie Portman’s inevitable win.

 The Debt begins by revealing one of its climactic scenes: A Nazi war criminal escapes from his Israeli captors, brutally assaulting one of them in the process.
-She recovers from the beating just in time to shoot him dead before he escapes into hiding forever.
+She recovers just in time to shoot him dead before he escapes into hiding forever.
 The event makes everyone a hero, as long as none of them talk about what really happened. continue reading

 Is it possible to die from watching too many movies?